-Maritime and Offshore Injury Lawyers
+Maritime And Offshore Injury Lawyers

 Maritime accidents occur during activities on or relating to the sea.
 Both work-related accidents and recreational accidents can occur.
 Maritime accidents involve watercraft of all shapes and types, from small boats to massive cruise ships.
-These types of incidents also account for any accident that occurs on a dock, while participating in water sports, or on offshore drilling rigs.

 Maritime incidents which can lead to injury, property damage, and death include: